GenAI for Teaching and Learning: How to do it right

 • Recognise what is meant by the terminology used around GenAI, with a particular focus on its use within higher education;

-• Evaluate the use of AI in teaching, learning and assessment with a focus on ‘what, why and how’, Explore and reflect on pedagogical practices within the disciplines which incorporate the use of GenAI;
+• Evaluate the use of AI in teaching, learning and assessment with a focus on ‘what, why and how’,

 • Design and embed GenAI within your teaching, learning and assessment practices.